 - B20.
-The Company has a diversity policy (available on its website) which acknowledges that benefits flow from a workforce comprised of individuals with diverse backgrounds, experiences, values and skills.
-The Company is committed to promoting diversity through the following key objectives: - Establishment of formal responsibility for setting measurable objectives, and for overseeing and monitoring Ramelius' commitment to diversity; - Documentation and promotion of a formal diversity policy; - Documentation and endorsement of other relevant policies which reflect the Company's position on diversity; - Recruitment based on qualifications, skills, abilities and merit to ensure workforce vacancies are filled with the most suitable employees available; - Encouragement of personal development and training of employees to achieve their full potential for the mutual benefit of Ramelius and employee; - Annual assessment of objectives and progress towards their achievement.
+The Company has a Diversity & Inclusion policy (available on its website) which acknowledges that benefits flow from a workforce comprised of individuals with diverse backgrounds, experiences, values and skills.
+The Company is committed to promoting diversity and inclusion through the following key objectives: - Establishment of formal responsibility for setting measurable objectives, and for overseeing and monitoring Ramelius' commitment to diversity and inclusion; - Documentation and promotion of a formal diversity and inclusion policy; - Documentation and endorsement of other relevant policies which reflect the Company's position on diversity and inclusion; - Recruitment based on qualifications, skills, abilities and merit to ensure workforce vacancies are filled with the most suitable employees available; - Encouragement of personal development and training of employees to achieve their full potential for the mutual benefit of Ramelius and employee; and - Annual assessment of objectives and progress towards their achievement.

 The Board is responsible for setting and reviewing measurable objectives.
-A summary of the Company's progress to date on diversity is as follows:
+A summary of the Company's progress to date on diversity and inclusion is as follows:

-- The Managing Director/CEO continued to oversee the Company's diversity policy; - The Company's diversity policy is disclosed on the Ramelius website; - The Company's 20/21 public report on workplace gender equality is available on the Ramelius website at www.rameliusresources.com.au/investors/corporate-governance; - The Company has a number of strategies in place to support gender equality in the workplace, such as training and development, flexible working, retention and talent identification.
+- The Managing Director/CEO continued to oversee the Company's diversity and inclusion policy; - The Company's diversity and inclusion policy is disclosed on the Ramelius website; - The Company's 21/22 public report on workplace gender equality is available on the Ramelius website at www.rameliusresources.com.au/investors/corporate-governance; - The Company has a number of strategies in place to support gender equality in the workplace, such as training and development, flexible working, retention and talent identification.
 The Company has a program to undertake gender pay equity audits and a strategy to ensure no bias occurs at any point in the remuneration review process.
-The Company undertakes regular staff surveys on a number of issues including workplace diversity to assess future gender balance initiatives, communication and training.
-The Company intends to undertake its next employee survey in December 2021. - The Company's workplace gender profile was updated during the year and circulated to all staff.
+The Company undertakes regular staff surveys on a number of issues including workplace diversity to assess future gender balance initiatives, communication and training. - The Company's workplace gender profile was updated during the year and circulated to all staff.

-FY2020 Males Females Total
+FY21 Males Females Total

-Board (non-executive) 3 1 4
+Board (Non-Executive) 3 1 4

 Senior Executives + 5 0 5

-Other employees 224 36 260
+Other employees 225 48 273

-Total 232 37 269
+Total 233 49 282

-FY2021 Males Females Total
+FY22 Males Females Total

-Board (non-executive) 3 1 4
+Board (Non-Executive) 2 2 4

 Senior Executives+ 5 0 5

-Other Employees 225 48 273
+Other Employees 252 60 312

-Total 233 49 282
+Total 259 62 321